ktrnthsnr/Techly-KND/README.md

 The tests in this application verifies data formatting using Jest.

 ## Questions
-If you have any questions about this project, please contact me directly at nicole.elisaw@gmail.com.
-You can view more of my projects at https://github.com/nicolewallace09.
+If you have any questions about this project, please contact